LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 As stated earlier, the FHIR server is installed with a default configuration in `server.xml` which includes the definition of a keystore (`fhirKeystore.jks`) and a truststore (`fhirTruststore.jks`)<sup id="a7">[7](#f7)</sup>.
 These files are provided only as examples and while they may suffice in a test environment, the FHIR server deployer should generate a new keystore and truststore for any installations where security is a concern.
 Review the information in the following topics to learn how to configure a secure keystore and truststore.

 ### 5.2.2 WebApp security
-By default, the FHIR server REST API is only available via HTTPS on port 9443 and protect by HTTP basic authentication.
+By default, the FHIR server REST API is only available via HTTPS on port 9443 and is protected by HTTP basic authentication.
 Alternatively, the server can use OpenID Connect and OAuth 2.0 via a Bearer Token as described in [Section 5.2.4 Oauth 2.0](#524-oauth-20).
 In addition, the FHIR server web application can be secured via client certificate-based authentication.